Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Conclusion

-As we discussed early, while GGD uses eigenvalue decomposition to generate eigenvectors of the Gramian matrix, GLD uses eigenvalue decomposition to generate eigenvectors of the graph Laplacian matrix.
-The sizes of these matrices are $n^2 \times n^2$ for an image of $n\times n$ pixels.
-Since the eigenvalue decomposition of a matrix of $m$ entrees is $m^3$ \cite{Lee2009}, computation of the eigenvectors of both the Gramian matrix and the graph Laplacian matrix of $n^4$ entries is significantly expensive.
-Thus, to overcome this issue, computation of only the required fewer number of eigenvectors of those matrices is worthwhile.
-GGD always performs better denoising with small eigenvector thresholds independent of the nature of the input image or the other parameters in-use, in contrast to GLD where the best performance is achieved at fairly big eigenvector thresholds and also that performance fully depends on both the input image or the other parameters in-use.
-Since we currently compute the entire eigenvector spectrum and use only the prominent ones of them in GGD, in the future, we will be improving GGD by incorporating eigenvector estimation strategies that are used in the field of \emph{Bigdata}.
-For that, we are planing to replace the regular eigenvalue decomposition routing with multiple eigenvalue approximation strategies such as, 1) an inverse-free preconditioned \emph{Krylov subspace method} called \emph{Lanczos algorithm} \cite{Liang2014, Saad2011}; 2) a \emph{random sampling} method that trains a neural network of rows of the matrix \cite{Kobayashi2001}; 3) a \emph{Monte Carlo} approach that iteratively makes approximations \cite{Liang2014, Friedland2006}.
+GGD uses eigenvalue decomposition to generate eigenvectors of the Gramian matrix where this matrix is $n^2 \times n^2$ for an image of $n\times n$ pixels.
+Since the computational complexity of the eigenvalue decomposition of a matrix of size $m\times m$ is $m^3$ \cite{Lee2009}, the computational complexity of the eigenvectors of this Gramian matrix is significantly expensive as $n^6$.
+Thus, to overcome this issue, computation of only the required fewer number of eigenvectors of this Gramian matrix is worthwhile.
+GGD always performs better denoising with small eigenvector thresholds independent of the nature of the input image or the other parameters in-use.
+Since we currently compute the entire eigenvector spectrum and use only the prominent ones of them in GGD, in the future, we will improve GGD by incorporating eigenvector estimation strategies that are available in the literature of \emph{Bigdata}.
+For that, we are planning to replace the regular eigenvalue decomposition routing with multiple eigenvalue approximation strategies such as, 1) inverse-free preconditioned \emph{Krylov subspace method} called \emph{Lanczos algorithm} \cite{Liang2014, Saad2011}; 2) \emph{random sampling} method that trains a neural network of rows of the matrix \cite{Kobayashi2001}; 3) \emph{Monte Carlo} approach that iteratively makes approximations \cite{Liang2014, Friedland2006}.
+This future work will reduce the computational complexity of GGD significantly so that the method can be brought into a stage where it can be integrated into real-time image denoising applications.